simplybusiness/Kiln/docs/integration_testing.md

 This step assumes you have already built the Data-forwarder using the previously mentioned Cargo-make target.
 The Bundler-audit `Makefile.toml` includes a set of tasks that can be used as a starting point for building new tool images. `cd` to the directory containing your tool image, then run:
 ```
 cargo make pre-build-bundler-audit-docker
-cargo make build-bundler-audit-master-docker
+cargo make build-bundler-audit-git-docker
 ```

 The first task will ensure that the Data-forwarder binary is available for the Docker image build to copy it into the image, while the second one will actually build the image.

 ## Building the Data-collector docker image
 To build the data-collector Docker image, run `cargo make build-docker-images` from the project root.
 This target will be kept updated with all of the docker image targets.
 It also includes linting and unit testing of the code being built.
-If you want a faster iteration cycle, you can cd into the directory of the component you're working on and run `cargo make build-data-collector-master-docker`.
+If you want a faster iteration cycle, you can cd into the directory of the component you're working on and run `cargo make build-data-collector-git-docker`.
 These commands make use of build caching, so while the first build will be slow as dependencies need to be built for the `musl` target, subsequent builds should be much faster.
-Running that command will result in a tagged docker image: `kiln/data-collector:master-latest`.
+Running that command will result in a tagged docker image: `kiln/data-collector:git-latest`.

 ## Building the report-parser docker image
 This image should have been built by the previous step that built the data-collector image.
-If you want a faster iteration cycle, you can cd into the directory of the component you're working on and run `cargo make build-report-parser-master-docker`.
+If you want a faster iteration cycle, you can cd into the directory of the component you're working on and run `cargo make build-report-parser-git-docker`.
 These commands make use of build caching, so while the first build will be slow as dependencies need to be built for the `musl` target, subsequent builds should be much faster.
-Running that command will result in a tagged docker image: `kiln/report-parser:master-latest`.
+Running that command will result in a tagged docker image: `kiln/report-parser:git-latest`.

 ## Building the slack-connector docker image
 This image should have been built by the previous step that built the data-collector image.
-If you want a faster iteration cycle, you can cd into the directory of the component you're working on and run `cargo make build-slack-connector-master-docker`.
+If you want a faster iteration cycle, you can cd into the directory of the component you're working on and run `cargo make build-slack-connector-git-docker`.
 These commands make use of build caching, so while the first build will be slow as dependencies need to be built for the `musl` target, subsequent builds should be much faster.
-Running that command will result in a tagged docker image: `kiln/slack-connector:master-latest`.
+Running that command will result in a tagged docker image: `kiln/slack-connector:git-latest`.

 ## Configuring the slack-connector docker container
 You will need to create a `.env` file in the root of the project.
 This path is ignored by Git, because it will contain a Slack OAuth2 token.
 Find the information needed by following the instructions in the Slack-connector component README.